property personalised

 In addition, the revamped CBDI and SDI schemes will include new sustainability requirements, and all new CDBI and SDI applications going forward must include a sustainability statement that assesses the feasibility of retrofitting part, or all, of the existing building.

-He adds that several projects that are being redeveloped under the CBDI or SDI schemes are already going beyond the mandated sustainability requirements, such as Union Square, a mixed use development at Havelock Road , which is incorporating a district cooling system.
+He adds that several projects being redeveloped under the CBDI or SDI schemes already exceed the mandated sustainability requirements.
+For example, Union Square, a mixed-use development at Havelock Road, incorporates a district cooling system.

 Check out the latest listings for Skywaters Residences properties